Kiwi demanded to be served 'by a white girl' on British Airways flight

 "It was thoroughly unpleasant period of conduct by you; such was your conduct that members of staff were called to deal with you and they had cause to contact the pilot.

-"It's quite plain albeit this wasn't the most serious case the court hears, that it had an impact on Pryke who we heard in evidence was upset and ended up in tears because of your behaviour.
+"It's quite plain, albeit this wasn't the most serious case the court hears, that it had an impact on Pryke who we heard in evidence was upset and ended up in tears because of your behaviour.

 "It was completely unacceptable and I'm entirely satisfied that it was contributed by that you had drunk a significant amount of alcohol during the course of that flight.

-"I accept this conviction will have profound ramifications for you and your employability so I'm just persuaded that this can be dealt with with a financial penalty."
+"I accept this conviction will have profound ramifications for you and your employability so I'm just persuaded that this can be dealt with a financial penalty."

 Nelson went to university in New Zealand before moving to the UK.

-The married dad-of-three, lives in a $2.2 million five-bedroom house in Ascot, Berks, and earned $2900 a week.
+The married father-of-three, lives in a $2.2 million five-bedroom house in Ascot, Berks, and earned $2900 a week.

 The court heard Nelson subsequently lost job as an IT consultant at GlaxoSmithKline pharmaceutical company and was now considering moving his wife and three children back to New Zealand after 20 years in the UK.

-Defence lawyer Lauren Sales said Nelson's wife suffered from stress due to the allegation and was treated by paramedics in an ambulance at the court after seeing national press reports of the case.
+Defence lawyer Lauren Sales said Nelson's wife suffered from stress because of the allegation and was treated by paramedics in an ambulance at the court after seeing national press reports of the case.

 "He has lost his job.
 He was the breadwinner of the family.
-It is life changing for Nelson, the two of them have taken the decision to take their children out of their school because it's an international school," she said.
+It is life-changing for Nelson, the two of them have taken the decision to take their children out of their school because it's an international school," she said.

 "They feel they cannot go to the gates of the school and stand in the playground."